Certified Public Accountant: CPA exam

-Eligibility to sit for the Uniform CPA Exam is determined by individual state boards of accountancy.
-Many states have adopted what is known as the "150 hour rule" (150 college semester units or the equivalent), which usually requires an additional year of education past a regular 4-year college degree, or a master's degree.
-Some universities offer a 5-year combined bachelor's/master's degree program, allowing a student to earn both degrees while receiving the 150 hours needed for exam eligibility.

-The Uniform CPA Exam tests general principles of state law such as the laws of contracts and agency (questions not tailored to the variances of any particular state) and some federal laws as well.
+To qualify for the CPA examination in the United States, individuals typically need a bachelor's degree from an accredited institution with a minimum number of accounting and business-related credit hours (ranging from 120 to 150), and specific coursework in subjects such as auditing and financial accounting.
+Additional educational requirements, like a master's degree, may be necessary in some states.
+Residency and citizenship requirements, if applicable, vary by state.
+Candidates must apply through their state's Board of Accountancy, pay the requisite fees, and may need to pass an ethics exam.
+While work experience is not typically required for the exam itself, it is necessary for CPA licensure.

-Other licensing and certification requirements
+Other requirements

 Although the CPA exam is uniform, licensing and certification requirements are imposed separately by each state's laws and therefore vary from state to state.

-State requirements for the CPA qualification can be summed up as the Three Es—education, examination and experience.
-The education requirement normally must be fulfilled as part of the eligibility criteria to sit for the Uniform CPA Exam.
-The examination component is the Uniform CPA Exam itself.
 Some states have a two-tier system whereby an individual would first become certified—usually by passing the Uniform CPA Exam.
 That individual would then later be eligible to be licensed once a certain amount of work experience is accomplished.
 Other states have a one-tier system whereby an individual would be certified and licensed at the same time when both the CPA exam is passed and the work experience requirement has been met.
 Two-tier states include Alabama, Florida, Illinois, Montana, and Nebraska.
 The trend is for two-tier states to gradually move towards a one-tier system.
 Since 2002, the state boards of accountancy in Washington and South Dakota have ceased issuing CPA "certificates" and instead issue CPA "licenses".
 Illinois planned to follow suit in 2012.
 A number of states are two-tiered, but require work experience for the CPA certificate, such as Ohio and Pennsylvania.

-Work experience requirement

-The experience component varies from state to state: